 The sense of vision involves the eye and the series of lenses of which it is composed, the retina, the optic nerve, optic chiasm, the optic tract, the lateral geniculate nuclei in the thalamus and the geniculocalcarine tract that projects to the occipital cortex.

 The information coming from the ganglion cells of the retina reaches the optic nerves, and then the action potentials travel to a region called the optic chiasm (where the optic nerve fibers of both eyes cross in the midline and then form the optic tract).
 The direction of the visual information here is slightly different, as the ipsilateral temporal side of it passes directly into the ipsilateral part of the cortex, whereas the nasal part of vision gets crossed to the contralateral part of the brain, traveling to the opposite occipital cortex.
-So passed the optic chiasm, every optic tract has information of both eyes, having a temporal ipsilateral part of the data and a nasal contralateral part of it.
-This visual information then gets integrated into the thalamus, in the lateral geniculate nuclei and then projects into the visual cortex.
+Therefore, downstream to the optic chiasm, every optic tract has information from both eyes, from the temporal ipsilateral part of the visual field and the nasal contralateral part of it.
+This visual information then gets integrated into the lateral geniculate nuclei of the thalamus and then projects to the visual cortex.
 Before visual information reaches the thalamus, it can also travel to other structures such as the pretectal nuclei and the superior colliculus in the brainstem (to generate visual reflexes to focus into certain objects) or to the suprachiasmatic nuclei of the hypothalamus (to regulate the circadian rhythms), etc.